-A selection of the greatest and most famous paintings of all time.
+Ten of the greatest paintings, which have inspired and illumined humanity.
 It includes classics, such as The Mona Lisa (Da Vinci), The Creation of Adam (Michelangelo) and Cafe Terrace at Night.
-(Van Gogh)
+(Van Gogh) and Poppies in a Field (Monet).
+Comment on your favourites at the end.

 Mona Lisa – Leonardo Da Vinci